-Storage in Keboola Connection is organized into buckets.
-An external bucket is a special type of bucket wherein the contents of the bucket are not managed by Keboola.
-It can be located anywhere in the storage backend used by your Keboola Connection project (Snowflake or BigQuery) and is a virtual bucket created atop a Snowflake schema or BigQuery dataset respectively.
-All table-like objects (such as tables, views, and external tables) inside the schema are mapped to tables in the bucket.
-Access to the bucket is read-only; you cannot write to the bucket from Keboola Connection.
-A single schema can be registered with multiple projects in Keboola Connection simultaneously.
+Storage in Keboola is organized into buckets.
+An external dataset is a special type of bucket wherein Keboola does not manage its content.
+It can be located anywhere in the storage backend used by your Keboola project (Snowflake or BigQuery) and is a virtual bucket connected to a Snowflake schema or BigQuery dataset, respectively.

 Note: This set of permissions grants the Keboola service account read-only access to the data.